 Note: The directory and all associated README files are created if they do not exist.
 If the README files exit, they will be updated if the values of AppReadmeVersion and the AUTHOR_README_VERSION keyword are greater than those of the existing README files.

-A string specifying the name of the author directory to be used by the calling application.
+Specifies the name of the author directory to be used by the calling application.
 The author directory names exelis and idl are reserved for use by IDL and IDL applications included in the distribution.
-Other authors should be careful to pick a unique name unlikely to conflict with others.
+Use caution and pick a unique name unlikely to conflict with others.

 In choosing AuthorDirname, be aware of the following: